FACTBOX-Trump's overlapping legal and political calendar | Politics

 JAN.
 29, 2024 Federal class-action trial starts in Manhattan, accusing Trump and his company of participating in an illegal pyramid scheme.

+MARCH 4, 2024 Trial starts in the federal criminal case in Washington that charges Trump with illegally trying to reverse his 2020 election loss.

-MARCH 4, 2024 Fulton County prosecutor Fani Willis has proposed this as a starting date for the Georgia criminal trial.
-Trump's team is expected to push for a later date.
+Fulton County Prosecutor Fani Willis had proposed this as the starting date for the Georgia trial as well, but it will almost certainly be rescheduled.
+MARCH 5, 2024

-MARCH 25, 2024 Scheduled start of a New York criminal trial, in which Trump is accused of falsifying business records to cover up a hush-money payment to a porn star before the 2016 presidential election.
+Scheduled start of a New York criminal trial, in which Trump is accused of falsifying business records to cover up a hush-money payment to a porn star before the 2016 presidential election.
+This date may change if it conflicts with the federal case in Washington.
+MAY 20, 2024

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)